2015–16 Northampton Town F.C. season

-The 2015–16 season was Northampton Town's 119th season of existence and their seventh consecutive season in League Two.
-Along with competing in League Two, the club participated in the FA Cup, League Cup and League Trophy.
-The season ran from 1 July 2015 to 30 June 2016.
+The 2015–16 season was Northampton Town's 119th season in their history and the seventh successive season in League Two.
+Alongside competing in League Two, the club also participated in the FA Cup, League Cup and Football League Trophy.

 Players

 Pre-season

 On 8 May 2015, Northampton Town announced they would face Worthing and Burgess Hill Town in a pre-season friendly.
 On 15 May 2015, Northampton Town confirmed they would kick-off pre-season against Northampton Sileby Rangers.
 On 19 May 2015, Northampton Town announced Derby County will visit in pre-season.
 On 12 June 2015, Northampton Town announced they will visit Sheffield.